Purchase the Day Trips Around Rochester book on Amazon

 Explore the Erie Canalway National Heritage Corridor

 According to the New York State Canal Corporation, nearly 80% of the upstate New York population lives within 25 miles of the Erie Canal.
-The original “Clinton’s Ditch” was completed in 1825 and later updated to accommodate larger boats, leading to the creation of the Enlarged Erie Canal.
-Further modifications in 1918 allowed for self-propelled boats, which no longer required mules, resulting in the current Barge Canal.
-The entire waterway is commonly referred to as the Erie Canal.
+The original “Clinton’s Ditch” was finished in 1825.
+It was later updated to accommodate larger boats, resulting in the creation of the Enlarged Erie Canal.
+Further modifications in 1918 enabled self-propelled ships, eliminating the need for mules to tow them, which led to the development of the current Barge Canal.
+Today, the waterway is commonly known as the Erie Canal.
+The larger New York State Canal System includes the connecting Cayuga-Seneca, Oswego, and Champlain Canals.

 Visiting Old Erie Canal Lock 62 behind Pittsford Plaza provides a glimpse into the canal’s early days.
 You may wonder about the locations of locks 61 and 63.
-We know that Lock 66 is in a neighborhood between Monroe Avenue, Goodman Street, and I-490, so even without historical maps, you can trace the route of the canal.
+We know that Lock 66 is in a neighborhood between Monroe Avenue, Goodman Street, and I-490, so that you can trace the canal’s route without historical maps.
 Imagine Monroe Avenue, I-490 through the Swillburg neighborhood, and Broad Street filled with water.

-To explore the canal, visit villages like Brockport or Fairport to spend a few hours dining and shopping in these historic canal towns.
-Greece Canal Park and Meridian Centre offer opportunities to walk or bike the Erie Canalway Trail.
-You can also get on the water in a kayak or take a tour by boat.
+To explore the Erie Canal, visit villages like Brockport or Fairport and spend a few hours dining and shopping in these historic canal towns.
+Greece Canal Park, Great Embankment Park, and Meridian Centre offer opportunities to walk or bike the Erie Canalway Trail.
+You can also get on the water in a kayak or take a boat tour.
 Or pack a picnic and visit one of the massive canal locks to watch the boats pass through.
 The lock and lift bridge operators are knowledgeable and can share stories and provide helpful information.
-If you catch them while not operating the locks, they may even offer you a tour or show you places you can explore freely.
+If you catch them while they’re not operating the locks, they may even offer you a tour or show you places you can explore independently.

-Enjoy each canal town along the 115-mile stretch between the Cayuga-Seneca Canal and Niagara River, listed below from east to west.
+Enjoy each canal town along the 115-mile stretch between the Cayuga-Seneca Canal and the Niagara River, listed below from west to east.

 Roadside Attraction Clyde Blockhouse